 Download a full set of images and illustrations in a PDF document that describes the operation in detail.

 It is generally felt that surgical resection of the primary tumor is necessary to cure the patient with pancreatic cancer.
 When vascular resection and reconstruction is performed by experienced surgeons at institutions where such surgery is frequently done, morbidity and mortality are not increased compared to a standard Whipple procedure without vascular resection.

-For those patients who are deemed unresectable due to local tumor extension to adjacent blood vessels, the median survival is 10 to 12 months.
+For those patients deemed unresectable due to local tumor extension to adjacent blood vessels, the median survival is 10 to 12 months.

 In contrast, if the primary tumor can be resected (to include adjacent vessels when necessary), median survival is 2-3 years and almost one-third of such patients survive 5 years from the time of diagnosis.

-At Froedtert & the Medical College of Wisconsin, all patients are evaluated in a multidisciplinary fashion by experts in diagnostic radiology, gastroenterology, medical oncology, radiation oncology, and surgery.
+All of our patients are evaluated in a multidisciplinary fashion by experts in diagnostic radiology, gastroenterology, medical oncology, radiation oncology, and surgery.
 For the pancreatic cancer patient, surgery is just one part of a successful treatment program.
 Additional information can be found in the references which are available in PDF format on our Web site.